 - At .06 a person’s judgment begins to become impaired.

 The bottom line is to drink in moderation and always plan ahead with alternate transportation.
-Never wait until you have starting consuming alcohol to decide on a safe ride home.
+Never wait until you have started consuming alcohol to decide on a safe ride home.
 Your judgment will have already been impaired.